A visual representation of Shakespeare's Sonnet 24.

-I used a scanner and a camera to manipulate the appearance of the sonnet’s text to reflect its content: layers of visual distortion of words about layers of visual distortion.
+Using a scanner, a camera, and light, I manipulated the appearance of the sonnet’s text to reflect its content: layers of visual distortion of words about layers of visual distortion.